The Lord of the Rings (1955 radio series): Tolkien's opinion

 Tolkien had had, in Lee's words, "a long and strained relationship with the BBC", starting in 1936 with a broadcast of his modern English version of the medieval poem Pearl.
-Tolkien from the start sceptical about reducing nearly 400 pages of The Lord of the Rings to less than five hours of radio.
+Tolkien from the start was sceptical about reducing nearly 400 pages of The Lord of the Rings to less than five hours of radio.
 He stated directly that he would prefer scenes to be cut rather than compressed to mere summaries.

 Tolkien's opinion on these broadcasts was revealed in several of his letters.
 In November 1955, he told Molly Waldron that he believed that the book was "quite unsuitable for 'dramatization', and have not enjoyed the broadcasts—though they have improved.
 I thought Tom Bombadil dreadful—but worse still was the announcer's preliminary remarks that Goldberry was his daughter (!), and that Willowman was an ally of Mordor (!!)."

 The following month, Tolkien wrote to the novelist Naomi Mitchison "I think poorly of the broadcast adaptations.
 Except for a few details I think they are not well done, even granted the script and the legitimacy of the enterprise (which I do not grant).
 But they took some trouble with the names.
 I thought that the dwarf (Glóin not Gimli [...]) was not too bad, if a bit exaggerated."
 The same day, he wrote to Rayner Unwin that he "agreed with the [newspaper] 'critics' view of the radio adaptation" but was "annoyed" that they should "turn their attention" on him and the book when they admitted they had not read it.
 Further, he found the speakers on the BBC's programme The Critics "intolerable with a superiority that only ignorance can maintain".
 However, he noted that the review in The Times "was appreciative".
 As for the radio series itself, Tiller had in his view "managed excellently" with the Elves and the Council of Elrond, but had wrongly made Bilbo Baggins sound bored.